aminrj/aminrj.github.io/_posts/2026-03-31-ciso-playbook-eu-ai-act-bridge.md

 ---

-## When to Use the Playbook as Compliance Evidence
+## When to use the playbook as compliance evidence

 The Playbook assessment produces the strongest compliance evidence when: